kangax/przilla/src/memory-bank/activeContext.md

 - Consolidating all relevant score and benchmark information into a single tooltip improves clarity and reduces UI clutter.
 - Removing redundant icons aligns with the project's minimal UI philosophy and enhances accessibility.
 - Tooltip formatting should always be clear, multi-line, and context-rich, especially for performance/benchmark data.
+- Ensuring shared components like popover forms correctly reset their state between different modes (e.g., log vs. edit) is crucial for predictable UI behavior.
+Resetting state after successful actions or cancellation is a reliable pattern.
+- Trigger elements for actions like "Log Score" should maintain consistent appearance and behavior, independent of other states (like editing) managed within the same component instance.
+Separate trigger logic (e.g., dedicated onClick handlers) can achieve this.

 ## Recent Changes